 - Suppose our AS is 300, and we don’t want BGP AS 200 to use our AS as a transit AS.
 We are able to accomplish this through the use of an “IP as-path access-list” and by matching the as-path and then filtering it to the desired neighbor by BGP “filter-list”.
 Below is an example –

-- The syntax of AS-PATH access-list.
+- The syntax of AS-PATH access-list (Cisco IOS XE):

-RTC(conf)#ip as-path access-list 13 allow ^$
+RTC(conf)#ip as-path access-list 13 permit ^$

 Right here ^ matches the beginning of the string.

 Right here, $ matches the end of the string.
+The `^$` regex literally means “an empty AS path,” which implies the prefix originated in the local AS.

-- The syntax of the BGP filter-list.
+- The syntax of the BGP filter-list:

 router bgp 300

-neighbor[ip address] filter-list 13 out
+neighbor 198.51.100.1 filter-list 13 out

-This may be simply matched with a regular expression that specifies that the end of the as-path string comes instantly after the beginning of the as-path string and is denoted as ^$.
+This may be simply matched with a regular expression that specifies that the end of the as-path string comes instantly after the beginning of the as-path string and is denoted as `^$`.

 You can use the below command to check the configuration:-